 Brandon Geisler, Portfolio Manager with Marsico Funds, recently visited the Oranj office here in Chicago to discuss his perspective on the technology sector.
 Hear from Brandon & David Lyon, Oranj CEO, as they cover trends within the technology space to keep an eye on, what advisors should be looking out for, and what the market may have in store for us in the future.

 One of the most powerful advantages financial advisors has over robo advisory platforms is also the most obvious—being human.
 “The human touch” is more than just an expression in today’s wealth management industry, especially during periods of severe market volatility, like what we witnessed in early February.

-Just as independent financial advisers need to provide clients with the personalized experience they want in order to keep their business, advisers have to engage with prospects on the latter’s terms in order to convert them to clients.
+Just as independent financial advisors need to provide clients with the personalized experience they want in order to keep their business, advisors have to engage with prospects on the latter’s terms in order to convert them to clients.